SamuelGa25/readMe_generator/README.md

   ## Description
   As a developer I can create a professional readMe for a new project
   ## Installation
-  node, index.js, inquirer
+  install inquirer, fs, run it on ternminal
-  ## Builth With
+  ## Built With
   JavaScript,ES6,Node
   ## Contribution
   Samuel Garcia